Frequently Asked Questions

 Norwich Pride is a celebration of the Lesbian, Gay, Bisexual and Trans (LGBT)+ community and for everyone.
 It happens every year on the last Saturday in July and includes a picnic in Chapelfield Gardens as well as stalls, speeches and entertainment at the Forum and a Parade through the City Centre.
 There are parties, comedy and live music at venues across the city as well as films, art exhibitions and family-friendly events.
 Norwich Pride is organised by a group of friendly, creative, enthusiastic volunteers who want to ensure Norwich is a city where everyone can feel safe and proud to be themselves.
 If you would like to volunteer at Norwich Pride please email firstname.lastname@example.org.

 How much will it cost to come along?

-The central events that the Norwich Pride Collective are organising are free – this is a true community celebration.
+The central events at Norwich Pride are free – this is a true community celebration.
 There are lots of workshops and events around the main celebrations and you will need to pay for some of these.

 How can I help?

 There are a number of ways to participate.
 You can volunteer on the day of Norwich Pride or get involved throughout the year to help organise it.
 If you have a business or community group that would like to support us, then please get in touch to discuss ideas.
 You can pay for advertising in our Pride Guide.
 Please email us at email@example.com

 How is Norwich Pride paid for?

 Lots of people give their time, skills, and effort for free, to help make Norwich Pride happen but we also need some money (unfortunately, the tales of a crock of gold at the end of the rainbow turned out not to be true!)
 Please note that Norwich Pride is a not-for-profit organisation, and has no paid workers.
 If you would like to help with fundraising, make a donation or just want to find out more then email firstname.lastname@example.org